Natanlimap/Vector/README.md

 # Programming Project #1: Implementing the List Abstract Data Type
 In this project was implemented a class called vector that follows the ADT list design and store elements dynamically.
-Further, was used the Google tests to verify the correct functioning of each method.
+Further, was used the Google Tests to verify the correct functioning of each method.

 ## Getting Started